 So What Do I Do?

-If you have a CDL and are pulled over for drunk driving in southern New Jersey, give my office a call at 856-432-4113 or contact me through this site, for more information and a free consultation.
+Your commercial driver's license is your livelihood!
+Conviction could result in not only losing your current job, but the ability to get any other job that requires one!
+Don't take that risk!
+If you have a CDL and are pulled over for drunk driving in Burlington, Camden, Gloucester, Salem or Cumberland County, give my office a call immediately at 856-432-4113 or contact me through this site, to schedule a free consultation.

 If you are looking for more information on New Jersey's drunk driving law, then download my free book, How Much Trouble Am I In?
 A Guide to New Jersey Drunk Driving Law.

 If you liked this information and found it useful, then you might like or need these others: